 Deduplicating Storage Appliances Used as Cloud Repositories

-If the SP uses a deduplicating storage appliance as a cloud repository, the SP must consider the following limitations:
+If the SP uses a deduplicating storage appliance as a cloud repository, the SP must consider the following limitations.

-Dell EMC Data Domain
+Dell Data Domain

 - For backup jobs, the tenant can schedule full backups (active or synthetic) to split the backup chain into shorter series.
-For example, to perform backups at 30-minute intervals, 24 hours a day, the tenant must schedule synthetic fulls every day.
+For example, to perform backups at 15-minute intervals, 24 hours a day, the tenant must schedule synthetic full backups every day.
 In this scenario, intervals immediately after midnight may be skipped due to duration of synthetic processing.

-If the SP plans to use Dell EMC Data Domain as a cloud repository, it is strongly recommended that the SP informs tenants about limitations for the backup chain length.
+If the SP plans to use Dell Data Domain as a cloud repository, it is strongly recommended that the SP informs tenants about limitations for the backup chain length.

 Veeam Backup & Replication does not support usage of HPE StoreOnce deduplicating storage appliances as cloud repositories.

 If the SP plans to use a scale-out backup repository as a cloud repository, they should consider the following limitations:

 - The SP cannot add an HPE StoreOnce appliance as an extent to a scale-out repository that is used as a cloud repository.

 - The SP cannot use a scale-out backup repository as a cloud repository if an HPE StoreOnce appliance is added as an extent to this scale-out backup repository.